rng-guy/NFSMWBartender/README.md

 To help you avoid nasty surprises and instability, the following two subsections cover everything you need to know to make informed decisions when you edit the configuration files of this mod.

 The following two subsections also contain **compatibility notes** for any mods known to conflict with Bartender in any way.
-In general, this mod should be compatible with all [VltEd](https://nfs-tools.blogspot.com/2019/02/nfs-vlted-v46-released.html) and [Binary](https://github.com/SpeedReflect/Binary/releases) mods; any .asi mods that do not change the game's actual cop-spawning code should also be compatible.
+In general, this mod should be compatible with all [VltEd](https://nfs-tools.blogspot.com/2019/02/nfs-vlted-v46-released.html) and [Binary](https://github.com/SpeedReflect/Binary/releases) mods; .asi mods that do not change the game's actual cop-spawning code should also be compatible.

 &nbsp;